 The Fund promotes sustainability in accordance with Article 8 of Regulation (EU 2019/2088) on sustainability related disclosures in the financial services sector (SFDR).
 The Fund does not have sustainability investment as its objective but as part of the Fund's investment policy, the Investment Manager does take into account the sustainability impact associated with securities when making investment decisions for the Fund.
 Relative to a portfolio that does not take sustainability impact considerations into account, the Fund will exclude or underweight securities of issuers that, according to the Fund's sustainability impact considerations, may have a relatively negative impact on the environment and sustainability interests as compared either to other issuers in the Fund's investment universe or other issuers with similar business lines.
-Similarly, relative to a portfolio that does not take sustainability impact considerations into account when determining its investments, the Fund will overweight securities of issuers that, according to the Fund's sustainability impact considerations, may have a relatively less detrimental impact on the environment and sustainability interests as compared either to other issuers in the Fund's investment universe or other issuers with similar business lines.
+Similarly, relative to a portfolio that does not take sustainability impact considerations into account when determining its investments, the Fund will overweight securities of issuers that, according to the Fund's sustainability impact considerations, may have a relatively less detrimental impact on the environment and sustainability interests as compared either to obter siderations, may have a relatively less detrimental impact on the environment and sustainability interests as compared either to other issuers that, according to the Fund's sustainability impact considerations, may have a relatively less detrimental impact on the environment and sustainability interests as compared either to other issuers in the Fund's investment universe or other issuers with similar business lines.
 While the Fund promotes sustainability and the Investment Manager takes into account sustainability impact considerations, the Fund's investments are not evaluated against the EU criteria for environmentally sustainable economic activities and, therefore, the "do no significant harm" principle does not apply to the Fund's investments.
 Please see APPENDIX IV for further details in relation to the environmental and / or social characteristics of the Fund.